nonce9/pwch/README.md

 Despite significant efforts to secure the application, there is a potential vulnerability when calling the doveadm binary to reencrypt mailboxes.
-This vulnerability arises when local attackers possess root permissions and the requisite knowledge to intercept passwords that are written via stdin to the doveadm command.
+This vulnerability arises when local attackers possess root permissions and the required knowledge to intercept passwords that are written via stdin to the doveadm command.
 It is essential to recognize that the only truly secure method of storing emails confidentially is through end-to-end encryption.